 Now and again the passengers and drivers on these coaches had a brush with the Indians on lonely stretches of the road, but more often their experiences were confined to struggles with the deep mud of the roads through the woods and across the prairies.
 The extension of the railroad lines to all parts of the territory reached by the stages led to the abandonment of a picturesque feature of life in early Chicago.

 Fullersburg, Illinois was on the edge of Indian Country.
 It was where a roadhouse once stood along the Old Plank Road (now Route 34 / Ogden Avenue), a stop on the Walker & Frink Line.
-Known as Castle Inn, it is believed that Abraham Lincoln spoke from the veranda here while riding the circuit.
+Known as Castle Inn, it is believed that Abraham Lincoln spoke from their veranda while riding his circuit.

 Idler; A habitually lazy person.